WhackJobInt/postal3scriptdocs/docs/object.md

 // Check out ai_motorhead.p3s, ai_st1_common.p3s, ai_st2_states.p3s
 // and ai_st7_environment.p3s

-// Object:anchor is used only in ai_mission_jwb.p3s (todo: what the hell it is?)
+// Object:anchor is used only in ai_mission_jwb.p3s (TODO: What the hell is it?)
 </code></pre>
 <h1>Saving Objects To Memory</h1>
 <p>You are capable of saving an object to memory, with up to 10 slots.